-The Last Global Extinction in the deep
+The Last Global Extinction in the

-Event)
+Extinction Event)

-Ellen Thomas (Yale University, USA);
+Collaborator: Ellen Thomas (Yale University, USA)

 Post-Doctoral Fellows: Shungo Kawagata, Katie Johnson; PhD student: Liesbeth van Kerckhoven

-MSc student: Tanya O'Neill (Massey University,
+MSc students: Tanya O'Neill (Massey University, Palmerston North), Francie Geiger

-of Canterbury, Christchurch)
+(University of Canterbury, Christchurch)

 The last major extinction period in the deep sea occurred during the Late